gppfusco/mdw-api-registry/RegistryStructure.md

 # Registry structure

-### File system structure
+### Filesystem structure

-A registry of APIs has the following structure on file system.
+A registry of APIs has the following structure on filesystem.
 ```shell script
 base_dir_path
     |--> env_dir_name